ML | Normal Equation in Linear Regression

 Therefore, the cost function is

-So, now getting the value of θ using derivative
+So, now getting the value of θ using the partial derivative

 So, this is the finally derived Normal Equation with θ giving the minimum cost value.

 Let’s implement the Normal Equation: